What Size Air Compressor for Framing Nailer

 For many do-it-yourselfers, a floor nailer is an essential tool.
 If you’re considering purchasing one, you may be wondering what size air compressor for floor nailer you’ll need.

-See also How to Unclog Ac Drain Line With Air Compressor
+See also Can I Fly With an Air Compressor

 The answer depends on several factors, including the type of flooring you’re installing and the size of the job.